soumyamsr/react-abstract-out-state-manager/README.md

 ## Installation

-To get started with the project first **clone** the project from gitlab repository
+To get started with the project first **clone** the project from github repository

 after cloning, do package installation